matrix-org/synapse/docs/usage/configuration/config_documentation.md

 * `max_short_retries`: maximum number of retries for the short retry algo.
 Default to 3 attempts.
 * `max_long_retries`: maximum number of retries for the long retry algo.
 Default to 10 attempts.

-The following options are related to configuring the backoff parameters used fo a specific destination.
+The following options are related to configuring the backoff parameters used for a specific destination.
-Unlike previous configuration those values applies across all requests, and the state of the backoff is stored on DB.
+Unlike previous configuration options, these values apply across all requests and the state of the backoff is stored in the database.

 * `destination_min_retry_interval`: the initial backoff, after the first request fails, in seconds.
-Default to 10mn.
+Defaults to 10m.
 * `destination_retry_multiplier`: how much we multiply the backoff by after each subsequent fail.
-Default to 2.
+Defaults to 2.
 * `destination_max_retry_interval`: a cap on the backoff.
-Default to one day.
+Defaults to one day.

 Example configuration:
 ```yaml